awsdocs/aws-doc-sdk-examples/cpp/example_code/iam/README.md

 #  AWS IAM code examples for the SDK for C++

 ## Overview
-The code examples in this directory demonstrate how to work with the Amazon Web Services Identity and Access Management (AWS IAM) using the AWS SDK for C++.
+The code examples in this directory demonstrate how to work with the AWS Identity and Access Management (IAM) using the AWS SDK for C++.

 AWS IAM is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.